 Most candidates are looking for job security, and generally speaking, job security is found in a permanent position in a company.

-With the high likelihood of regularly changing jobs and the lack of seeing the long term impact of your efforts in a company, a contract job might not seem like the best way to achieve job security, nor would it seem to help one’s career progression.
+With the high likelihood of regularly changing jobs and the lack of seeing the long-term impact of your efforts in a company, a contract job might not seem like the best way to achieve job security, nor would it seem to help one’s career progression.

 Many believe that contract positions are a great opportunity that is often overlooked by job candidates.

-The difference between a Contractor and a Permanent Employee
+The Difference Between a Contractor and a Permanent Employee